company8/ComfyUI_LLM_Hub/README.md

 *The values on this node are also the defaults that `LLM Hub`* *uses when `LLM Settings` isn't connected.*

-Below is a detailed overview of these parameters:
+Breif overview of the parameters:

 - **`temperature`**: Controls the randomness in the text generation process.
 Lower values make the model more confident in its predictions, leading to less variability in output.
 Higher values increase diversity but can